-1. Check battery voltage.
-A nominal 12.8v DC to 14.4v DC should be indicated.

-2. Confirm that the intake thru-hull is open and the strainer is clear.

-3. Have the intake and brine discharge service valves in the normal run position and the product service valve in the "Service" position.
-Direct the product service tube to a container or into the bilge.
-The pressure relief valve on the Clark Pump should be closed.

-4. Open the pressure relief valve on the panel face 1/2 turn and start one feed pump from the main or remote control panel.
+- 1. Check battery voltage.
+A nominal 12.8 VDC to 14.4 VDC should be indicated. - 2.
+Confirm that the intake thru-hull is open and the strainer is clear. - 3.
+Have the intake and brine discharge service valves in the normal run position and the product service valve in the "Service" position.
+Direct the product service tube to a container or into the bilge. - 4.
+To prime the system, open the pressure relief valve on the panel face 1/2 turn and start the feed pump.
 Listen for the feed pump to prime itself and the Clark Pump start to "shift."
 Check the brine discharge for water flow.
-Shut down the first pump and start the second pump.
-After the second pump is primed, the first pump can be restarted.
-Check the feed pressure, about 15-20 psi should be indicated between shifts with one pump running and about 35-40 psi with two pumps running.
-The pumps must be primed separately!

-5. Check the feed pump high pressure cut out switch set point.
-Do one pump at a time.
+Check the feed pressure, about 15-20 psi should be indicated between shifts with the pump running and the system unpressurized. - 5.
+Check the feed pump high pressure cut out switch set point.
 With the system primed and running unpressurized, block the brine flow by moving the brine discharge service valve lever to the "Off" position.
 This will stop the water flow and cause the feed pump to shut off.
 Check the feed pressure gauge, it should be holding steady at about 115 to 125 psi.
 The pressure can be adjusted by tightening (higher pressure) or loosening (lower pressure) the Allen head set screw on the pump switch using a 5/64" Allen wrench.
-Repeat for the second pump.
-Now is a good time to check for leaks in the feed and brine connections as they are now pressurized to maximum.

-6. Run the system unpressurized for 30 minutes after start-up to purge the pickling solution in a new membrane.

-7. Close the pressure relief valve to pressurize the system and watch for the feed pressure to rise.
-If the pressure does not rise, check that the pressure relief valve on the Clark Pump is closed.
+The accumulator tank will have to be moved for access.
+Now is a good time to check for leaks in the feed and brine connections as they are now pressurized to maximum. - 6.
+Run the system unpressurized for 30 minutes after start-up to purge the pickling solution in a new membrane. - 7.
+Close the pressure relief valve to pressurize the system and watch for the feed pressure to rise.
 Re-check the whole system for leaks, especially the high pressure hose connections.
 If any are found, turn off the system and repair them before continuing.
 Run the system under pressure for at least one hour while rejecting the product water.
 Compare the voltage, feed pressure, water temperature and amp draw to the specification table.
-The feed pressure should not spike more than 5 to 10 lbs. over normal when the Clark Pump shifts and should stay under 85 psi at all times in the efficiency mode and under 100 psi in high production mode.
-The feed pumps should never be allowed to cycle their high pressure cut out switches on and off during the shift.
+The feed pressure should not spike more than 5 to 10 lbs. over normal when the Clark Pump shifts and should stay under 85 psi at all times.
+The feed pump should never be allowed to cycle the high pressure cut out switch on and off during the shift.
 The pump sound should remain almost steady.
 If the pressure spikes are high and/or the pump stops momentarily during the shift, check the high pressure cut out set point and/or check the accumulator pre-charge.
-If the feed water is around 55 degrees or colder and/or is extra salty, the high production mode feed pressure might go high enough to cycle one pump on and off even when all else is normal.
-In those conditions only run one feed pump.

-Operating Procedures, cont.

-8. After one hour, the product service valve can now be switched the "Run" position to direct the flow to the water tank.
-The "Good" salinity indicators on the panels should light.
-Break open the product line to the tank to see if the water is flowing to confirm proper operation of the diversion valve.
+Operating Procedures, cont. - 8.
+After one hour, test the product product water with the salinity monitor and taste.
+If the water is good, the service valve can now be switched the "Run" position to direct the flow to the water tank.